MileHacker Logo

 Geological Features

 Prominent geological features are not a highlight within Cork City.
-However, County Cork includes stunning seaside cliffs and unique rock formations along its extensive coastline, especially in West Cork.
+However, County Cork includes spectacular coastal cliffs and unique rock formations along the extensive coastline, especially in West Cork.

 Outdoor Adventures